MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-245-update.md

 ### Newly created Azure Service Connections create App registrations with new naming convention

 Currently, a Service Connection is named `<azure devops org>-<azure devops project>-<azure subscription id>`.
 This makes it difficult to correlate App registrations to service connections apart that target the same Azure subscription.
-To make it easy to distinguish App registrations, the name of the app registration will include the name of the service connection: `<azure devops org>-<azure devops project>-<service connection name>`.
+To make it easy to distinguish App registrations, the name of the app registration includes the name of the service connection: `<azure devops org>-<azure devops project>-<service connection name>`.